lucas-oma/duplicated-jobs-detection/README.md

 - Detect formatting inconsistencies (e.g., trailing commas in city/state)
 - Understand text format of job descriptions (e.g., html format)

+A written summary of key insights and findings can be found at `eda_notebooks/README.md`

 > **Note**: Data is not modified during EDA to preserve "plug-and-play" compatibility.
 Any new CSV following the same structure can be used directly.
 This behavior is intended.

 ---